adebowale-aienergy/solar_energy_forecasting_and_dashboard_monitoring/README.md

 Solar Energy Forecasting and Dashboard Monitoring Using Machine Learning

-Welcome to this applied machine learning project focused on solar energy forecasting using real-world environmental data.
+Welcome to this applied machine learning project focused on solar energy forecasting using real world environmental data.
 This project explores and compares several powerful regression models for predicting daily solar radiation and is tailored for global applicability,especially beneficial for energy professionals, researchers, and clean energy enthusiasts.

 Project Objective